Should I Switch Mortgage Lenders at Renewal or Stay With My Bank?

 | Timeline | 1 day | Start 90–120 days before maturity | 60–90 days once you commit |

-Why your bank's first offer is not their best offer
+Why does your bank's first offer never seem like their best?

 Banks price renewal offers knowing a large percentage of clients will not shop.
 The initial offer is a starting point that works in the lender's favour, not a reflection of what they are willing to accept.